-Moda Health is pleased to provide individual health coverage to members through the Moda Health Oregon Standard Bronze Plan.
+Moda Health is pleased to provide individual health coverage to members through the Bronze HSA 6900 Plan.
+Note: This plan does not meet the requirements to be used with an HSA.
 This policy is designed to provide members important information about the Plan's benefits, limitations and procedures.